anirbanroydas/juwo/README.md

 # juwo

-A full fledged web app (news feed, notifications, livestreaming, IRC, private instant messaging[rabbitmq], etc...) used as an experiment for every new technology using primarily Nodejs.
+A full fledged **social web app** (news feed, posts/tweets, likes, comments, shares, notifications, livestreaming, IRC, private instant messaging[rabbitmq], etc...) used as an experiment for every new technology using primarily Nodejs.

 ## Documentation